ryanwmichaud/Chores/README.md

     - You can name the database anything you'd like as long as it is consistent with the .env file in the backend folder.
 The above command names the new databse "database_name"
 - Connect to the new database with `\c database_name`
 - Copy the database schema with `\i ./schema.sql`
+    - This file path assumes the psql terminal was launched from the root directory of the project

 Create a postgreSQL databse with `psql -U your_username -h your_db_host -c "CREATE DATABASE your_db_name;`